No ratings yet

 The gabi or taro plant, is a native of the Philippines and its Pacific islands neighbors.
 Its large, long-stalked leaves shaped like arrows or hearts, spring from an underground corm with roots.
 Gabi leaves do not get wet because of the wax-like coating.
 The leaves and corm of gabi plant are rich in mineral and Vitamins A and C but must be cooked thoroughly to avid itching of the throat.
 The itchiness is caused by a crystal which protects the gabi plant from being eaten by rodents or other animals.
 It has a sap that gives permanent black stain to clothing.

 In 1597, early Spanish Manuscript recorded the existence of the “Iwak,” a gabi-growing/eating mountain tribe in the Cordillera mountain ranges of Luzon, Philippines.
-Gabis was the tuber around which their agricultural cycle revolved.
+Gabi was the tuber around which their agricultural cycle revolved.

 Today, gabi leaves cooked with coconut milk make delicious native dishes called laing and pinangat.
 Gabi tubers or corms add a special flavor and texture to sinigang, a popular Filipino dish.